ymruan/cms-performance-test-kit-guide/how_to/prepare_env.md

-# How to prepare the testing data for performance test
+# How to prepare the testing data
 ### Deploy the package in UCMDB

-We need to create theTQL and Enrichment in UCMDB server for the test.
-Go to the UCMDB admin UI, goto **Managers->Administration->Package Manager > Deploy package to Server**
+We need to create the TQL and Enrichment in UCMDB server for the performance test.
+1. Go to the UCMDB admin UI, goto **Managers->Administration->Package Manager > Deploy package to Server**
 ![](import_tql_enrichment.png)

-Select the file "system-test-enrichments-tqls.zip" under the "package" folder of CMS performance kit.
+2. Select the file "system-test-enrichments-tqls.zip" under the "package" folder of CMS performance kit.

 ### Data Population